MicrosoftDocs/architecture-center/docs/ai-ml/architecture/basic-openai-e2e-chat-content.md

 1. The client application code deployed to App Service handles the request and presents the user a chat UI.
 The chat UI code connects to APIs also hosted in that same App Service instance.
 The API code connects to an Azure Machine Learning managed online endpoint to handle user interactions.
 1. The managed online endpoint routes the request to Azure Machine Learning managed compute where the prompt flow orchestration logic is deployed.
 1. The prompt flow orchestration code begins executing.
 Among other things, the logic extracts the user's query from the request.
 1. The orchestration logic connects to Azure AI Search to fetch grounding data for the query.
-The grounding data is added to the prompt that will be sent to Azure OpenAI in the next step.
+The grounding data is added to the prompt that is sent to Azure OpenAI in the next step.
 1. The orchestration logic connects to Azure OpenAI and sends the prompt that includes the relevant grounding data.
 1. The information about original request to App Service and the call to the managed online endpoint are logged in Application Insights, using the same Log Analytics workspace that Azure OpenAI telemetry flows to.